beabee-communityrm/beabee-deploy/README.md

-Very basic server setup with auto deployment for beabee.
-This is just an example and it might be missing some steps, if you hit any problems or find anything confusing raise an issue.
+Very basic server setup with optional auto deployment for beabee.
+If you hit any problems or find anything confusing please raise an issue, these instructions are evolving!

 Requirements: